CodeJugalbandi/ExploringConcurrency/scratch/pushing_multiple_values/README.md

 # Everything is an Event (Pushing Multiple Values)

-In this melody, we will look at how reactive programming uses Functional Programming and increases the concurrency in the system.
+In this melody, we will look at how reactive programming uses Functional Programming and helps with the concurrency in the system.
+Typically, with the help of Functional Programming, all the effects of synchronization and thread management are pushed inside the functions or monads.
+As a user, we work at conceptual domain level using pure functions, and be assured that concurrency and the related concerns will be taken care of.

 ## Problem Statement
 1. Streaming NetWorth